gniewomir/boilerplate-ts-express-react/README.md

 # Todo
 * Add a way of enforcing response shape
-* Add a way to prevent returning entity as response
 * Add more structured way of loading fixtures
 * Introduce authorization service and permissions
     * add refresh tokens with longer lifetime which will allow only obtaining new token